-Anthropocentrism and climate change: Discussing the need for radical re-orientation toward degrowth in business education.
+Anthropocentrism and climate change: Radical reorientation away from greenwashing and toward degrowth in business education

 Helen Kopnina*, Ryan Wong, Kate Black, Miloš Đurović